nmsbnmsb1/me-tailwindcss/README.md

  *            #000000 is defined in colors.black.see example below
  *          index 5-8 will use light-mod base on index 4 color.like `color-mod(#409eff blend(#ffffff} 20%))`
- *            #ffffff is defined in colors.white.see example below *
+ *            #ffffff is defined in colors.white.see example below
+ *          value can be a array,first value is color string or number,next can set alpha value *
  * 4.css-varible-style.
  * @example {var:"--text-mainly",val{dark:"#000000",light:"#ffffff"}}